fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 ## How do I enroll?

 The first few videos are *free*, so just dive in 🤿.
-When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO.
+When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO to continue further.